-Dolph Lundgren (I COME IN PEACE, UNIVERSAL SOLDIER: DAY OF RECKONING) as a mercenary hired to retrieve a rich man’s daughter, seen this before but could be interesting.
-But rather than enemy troops or Russian mobsters, this time the problem is a city full of zombies.
+Dolph Lundgren (AQUAMAN, BLACK WATER) as a mercenary hired to retrieve a rich man’s daughter.
+We’ve seen this before but could be interesting.
+But rather than enemy troops or Russian mobsters, in Battle Of The Damned, the problem is a city full of zombies.
 And an imminent airstrike to deal with them and the bioweapon that created them.
 This has my attention.
 And there are robots, yes robots.

 The 15-minute pre-title sequence intercuts Dolph’s taking the assignment and being assured there’s no danger beyond getting past the military blockade and the zombies decimating the men in his team.
 Of course, he survives and refuses to be evacuated to stay and finish the mission anyway.
 So much for logic.

 We also get to see plenty of zombies being dispatched by multiple methods including stabbing, and not a knife to the head type stabbing but blade to the heart and throat cuttings, (later we’ll get to see the big guy actually choke a zombie out), so we also learn that these zombies don’t play by the usual rules.
 Granted they’re the result of a bioweapon accident, but it still feels wrong.